 Moral Reform

 A key aspect of Puritanism was the commitment to moral reform.
-Puritans sought to purify not only the church but also society as a whole.
+On top of that, puritans sought to purify not only the church but also society as a whole.
 They opposed activities they considered sinful, such as gambling, drinking, and dancing, and they advocated for strict moral standards in all areas of life.
 This commitment to moral reform led to the implementation of strict laws and social customs in Puritan communities.

 What Is Not a Principle of Puritanism